CouchCMS/Documentation/src/contents/concepts/relationships.md

 Now while editing an album, we'll see a drop-down list showing all the artists and we can choose the single artist this album belongs to.
 This way an album can be associated with only a single artist but an artist can be associated with multiple albums - which, I'm sure you'll agree, is a more real-life situation.

-<p class="notice">Incidentally, this also illustrates a case where you'd want to give a little thought as to which template you'd want to make the 'primary' in the relationship.</p>
+Incidentally, this also illustrates a case where you'd want to give a little thought as to which template you'd want to make the 'primary' in the relationship. {.notice}

 ### One-to-one relation

 As the name suggests, if our example artists and albums scenario were to be converted to this type of relationship, an artist could be associated with only a single album and conversely, an album could be associated with only a single artist.

-<p class="notice">This is a not a relationship that you'll find very often because it offers no design benefits.
-As you can see from our example scenario, it'd be better to define all the 'album' fields in the 'artist' template itself.</p>
+This is a not a relationship that you'll find very often because it offers no design benefits.
+As you can see from our example scenario, it'd be better to define all the 'album' fields in the 'artist' template itself. {.notice}

 This is how we define this type of relation -